leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

    Precision level that is used when writing OpenVDB cache files.

    Float (Full)
-      Volumetric data (e.g. grid values, particle positions) will be written with full (32 bit) precision.
+      Volumetric data (e.g. grid values, particle positions) will be written with full precision (32 bit).

    Float (Half)
-      Volumetric data (e.g. grid values, particle positions) will be written with half (16 bit) precision.
+      Volumetric data (e.g. grid values, particle positions) will be written with half precision (16 bit).

 .. _bpy.types.FluidDomainSettings.export_manta_script: